From egosystem to ecosystem? The 4 ingredients to unlock the full potential of IOT

 To be sure, business managers need to provide real, measurable results and value for shareholders and stakeholders—that’s the here and now.
 But as we consider how to build the IoT ecosystem, we realize that we must develop a combination of technologies that over the long term will bring about all kinds of changes at great scale, so we must think long term about how those technologies will work together, how they will adapt and evolve, and how they will change industry and society.

 Exponential technologies like artificial intelligence (AI), digital communications, quantum computing, and blockchain are becoming more and more integrated.
 This integration of technologies will play a critical role in the digital transformation of just about every legacy business we can think of and will create business synergies we don’t yet know.
 These combined technologies will also be central to decarbonization and reversing climate change.
-The IoT will allow us to integrate services, predictive maintenance, efficiency, and innovation in ways that will deliver results for customers in ways that we need to plan for now.
+The IoT will allow us to integrate services, predictive maintenance, efficiency, and innovation that will deliver results for customers in ways that we need to plan for now.
 That’s why we need to plan for the long term and keep an eye on the big picture: the value of IoT to society.
 Embracing open source technology and the power of ecosystems will help us tackle global challenges together.

 4. Cultural change: The new source of value